womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Members may not like this because it is coming at a time their dreams have matured and others have been already paid.
 The success of Salvation Week show that members understand that virtual community are dynamic.
 What should happen is listen and try to help all affected members rather than ignore and flush them out.
 All must also appreciate that every brick in a house is important and needs to be fairly treated.

+The issue of members to be paid by their downlines is gonna bring huge problems too cause if one is going to recruit from where she/he stays n all the recruited ppl are paying her/him,this can cause a serious trouble if their turn of matured dreams has to be paid n they haven't managed to recruit, this means they are not going to be paid n they are gonna comeback to the person who recruited them n demand refunds,this can resultingin law suits.

 W: DMDR FKA CASHOUT VIA ADVERTISEMENTS[DFA]

 Problem: DCBC means Peers are to recruit and get their matured dreams or fund keeping paid out.
 But not everybody can recruit members to join.
 If you cannot recruit members to join WIM because the recruited are cynical then find companies or individuals with online purchasable products and services like Vodacom, MTN to come and advertise on our WIM platform and groups.
 These companies will be charged an affordable fee and have their products adversed on our community areas.